DiptoChakrabarty/Kubeadmin/README.md

 <img src="images/kube.png">

-## This repository contains various commands to work with kubernetes
+## This repository contains the most useful commands to work with kubernetes

 - kubectl exec -it ubuntu-sleeper  /bin/bash